Skip to main content

 A quick naming note.
 Throughout this book, AI Worker, Digital FTE, and AI Employee refer to the same idea — a specialized agentic system doing a real job under human-defined policy.
 We use Digital FTE when emphasizing business value, AI Worker when emphasizing implementation, and AI Employee when emphasizing role inside the company.
 For any other unfamiliar term, the glossary is your friend.

-Here is the arc, from where you are now to where this section gets you:
+Those same three layers are the arc this section walks you along, from where you are now to where it gets you:

 You don't have to walk the whole path.
 Most readers stop at stage 3 or 4, and that's enough for a serious career or a first startup.
 The full path is there if you want it.